gardener/machine-controller-manager/docs/proposals/failed-machine-preservation.md

 * There is a configurable limit to the number of `Failed` machines that can be preserved
 * There is a configurable limit to the duration for which such machines are preserved
 * Users can specify which healthy machines they would like to preserve in case of failure
-* Users can request MCM to delete a preserved `Failed` machine, even before the timeout expires
+* Users can request MCM to release a preserved `Failed` machine, even before the timeout expires, so that MCM can transition the machine to `Terminating` phase and trigger its deletion.

-## Solution Design
+## Proposal

 In order to achieve the objectives mentioned, the following are proposed:
 1. Enhance `machineControllerManager` configuration in the `ShootSpec`, to specify the max number of failed machines to be preserved,